pyIVLS/pyIVLS/plugins/howTo.md

 If you want methods to be private and not passed on hookcalls, add "_" to the beginning of the method name.

+# What methods should a plugin have, the necessary interface:
+- parse_settings_widget.
+SeqBuilder assumes this and uses it to check settings for plugins.
+-

 # On writing hooks
 -All args have to be named when the hook is called for instance: